 From this, you may want to choose a third value and you use the Choose formula in excel as:

 Here, the third value is a list of values (D4:D8 => 8,11,9,11,14,90).
 The output of the above syntax is also a list of values D4:D8.

 However, in a single cell, it returns only a single value as an output from this list.
 This selection is not random and depends on the position of the cell you want your answer on.
 As in the above image, in F4 the output of CHOOSE(3, B4:B9,C4:C9,D4:D9) is 8 (=D4).
 In F5, the same input will give you 11 (=D5) as output and so on.

-The above command can be combined with other commands such as sum, average, mean etc. For example, SUM(CHOOSE(3, B4:B9,C4:C9,D4:D9)) will give the sum of the 3rd set of values (D4:D9) as shown below.
+The above command can be combined with other commands such as sum, average, mean, etc. For example, SUM(CHOOSE(3, B4:B9,C4:C9,D4:D9)) will give the sum of the 3rd set of values (D4:D9) as shown below.

-Sometimes, a random grouping of the data is required, such as in the case of clinical studies, machine learning as test and train etc. The CHOOSE function in Excel can also be used to group the data randomly.
+Sometimes, a random grouping of the data is required, such as in the case of clinical studies, machine learning as a test and train, etc. The CHOOSE function in Excel can also be used to group the data randomly.
 The below example explains how to group any data randomly into different classes.

 Suppose you have a list of 20 subjects and you want to group the data into Class A, B, C, and D.